-71. Any reporter raising a concern should do so in good faith.
-Where the Integrity Commissioner has reasonable grounds to suspect that a reporter did not act in good faith they may take steps to address that suspicion, including commencing an investigation or referring the matter to an appropriate person, such as the City Manager.
-Reporting in bad faith could result in adverse legal consequences, such as disciplinary action by the City or an investigation by the Integrity Commissioner.
+71. Any reporter complainant raising a concern should do so in good faith.
+Where the Integrity Commissioner has reasonable grounds to suspect that a reporter complainant did not act in good faith they may take steps to address that suspicion, including commencing an investigation or referring the matter to an appropriate person, such as the City Manager.
+Reporting Making a complaint in bad faith could result in adverse legal consequences, such as disciplinary action by the City or an investigation by the Integrity Commissioner.